-- All animals in this division must have been born after Jan.
-1, current year. - The Classifications for judging will be based upon breeds.
-Animals in each breed to be divided by weight deemed advisable by the superintendents so as to make two or more uniform classes. - Entry to be made by breed only. - Market Steers failing to meet the minimum weight of 1000 pounds will be shown in the Feeder Steer class.
-These animals will not be allowed to compete for champion placing, and will not be allowed to sell in the premium auction. - If calves are wild and pose a safety hazard to the exhibitor or fellow exhibitors, the exhibitor himself will have to take the responsibility for his calf.
+All animals in this division must have been born after Jan.
+1, current year.

+The Classifications for judging will be based upon breeds.
+Animals in each breed to be divided by weight deemed advisable by the superintendents so as to make two or more uniform classes.

+- Entry to be made by breed only.

+Market Steers failing to meet the minimum weight of 1000 pounds will be shown in the Feeder Steer class.
+These animals will not be allowed to compete for champion placing, and will not be allowed to sell in the premium - If calves are wild and pose a safety hazard to the exhibitor or fellow exhibitors, the exhibitor himself will have to take the responsibility for his calf.
 A committee of beef superintendents will make arrangements with the judge to evaluate the calf outside the ring.
 Steer will not be allowed to compete for champion placings NOR will be allowed to sell in the Premium Auction.

-400001 Hereford

-400002 Angus

-400003 Shorthorn

-400004 Crossbred and Other Breeds

-400005 Dairy Beef
+400001 Hereford 400002 Angus 400003 Shorthorn 400004 Crossbred and Other Breeds 400005 Dairy Beef 400006 Red for market steers

-400006 Red

-400007 Gelbvieh

-400008 Feeder steers - This class is for steers that cannot make the 1000 lb.
-Minimum weight for market steers NOTE: Dairy Beef -- Those breeds of cattle generally accepted as Dairy Cattle
+400007 Gelbvieh 400008 Feeder steers - This class is for steers that cannot make the 1000 lb.
+Minimum weight